DPIPWE/LIST_Tools_ArcMap_Addin/README.md

 The DPIPWE_Tools_Addin has single click buttons for loading either the Tasmanian colour topographic base-map, or the state-wide ortho-photo mosaic from LISTMap into ArcMap.
 The user can also link to other LIST web services via ArcMap’s catalogue.
 A view of LISTMap with a similar extent as your current ArcMap extent can be loaded into your browser.
 A version of the LISTMap search service is provided that finds and highlights feature.

-For more detailed information on how to access LIST web services, see the following [GitHub documentation](https://github.com/DPIPWE/list-spatial-web-service-examples/blob/master/Documentation/LIST_Spatial_Web_Services_User_Guide.pdf)
+For more detailed information on how to access LIST web services, see the following [LIST spatial web services users guide](https://www.thelist.tas.gov.au/app/content/the-list/news_and_information/resources/list_spatial_web_services_user_guide.pdf)

 **Google Earth** on your PC can be invoked with a view that matches the current ArcMap frame extent.